franciskershaw/festiviews/README.md

 * The favourites page acts as a pseudo profile page for the user, as this is the first place they are directed after creating an account or signing in.
 The greeting is taken from the username to add a personal touch

-* If no favourites have been added, a large message saying 'You haven't added any favourites yet' appears, followed instantly by a CTA button that directs the user to browse.html so that favourites can be added.
+* If no favourites have been added, a large message saying 'You haven't added any favourites yet' appears, followed directly by a *CTA* button that directs the user to browse.html so that favourites can be added.

 ![No favourites screenshot](static/images/no-favourites.png)